-Hello!
-I'm Richard Whitmer.
-I'm a web developer in Tucson and this is a website I've maintained since forever as a place to practice technologies I'm working with.
-Along the way, it has filled up with links, photos, notes, and other things.
+Hello, I'm Richard Whitmer and this is a site I've maintained since forever as a place to practice technologies I'm learning while I share things I'm making and discovering.
 Have a look around, say hello.

 I've eaten a lot of Crock-Pot cowboy beans since I first posted about them here back when.
 Since then, I've tweaked the recipe a bit, cutting back on the salt and adding onion.

 - 1/2 Large white onion cut into thin slices